Jackie Robinson's Success and Achievements in Timeline

 On August 20, 2007, California Governor Arnold Schwarzenegger and his wife, Maria Shriver, announced that Jackie Robinson was inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts in Sacramento.

-April 16, 2009: Jackie Robinson Rotunda Dedicated
+April 16, 2009: Dedication of Jackie Robinson Rotunda

-November 22, 2014: UCLA Retires Number 42
+November 22, 2014: UCLA Retires Number 42 Across All Sports

-2017: Statue of Robinson Unveiled at Dodger Stadium
+2017: Statue Unveiled at Dodger Stadium

 In 2017, a statue of Jackie Robinson, created by sculptor Branly Cadet, was unveiled at Dodger Stadium.
+It was the first statue the Dodgers ever unveiled.

 In 2020, The Athletic ranked Jackie Robinson at number 42 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.